hmerrilees/prac/README.md

 Be sure to explore `prac help` and `prac help <subcommand>` for more.

 ### A note on time...
+In lieu of knowing better, I wrote a little duration parser (an approximate superset of systemd.time).
-Whenever you see a time argument, you can input time in a systemd.like format, ex.:
+Whenever you see a duration/time argument, you can input time as follows:
 ```text
 1day
 2days        # plural is fine